V-Squared/V-Squared.github.io/plan/flow/writing/advanced-formatting.md

 |        Quiet Cooling |   ✓  |       ✓       |   ✓  |
 |   Open Configuration |   ✓  |       ―       |   ✓  |

+### More Graphic Symbols

-Please refer to → [Graphic Symbols we use in tables](#graphic-symbols) for a list of useful symbols.
+Please refer to → [Graphic Symbols we use in tables](https://v-squared.github.io/plan/flow/writing/advanced-formatting/#graphic-symbols) for a list of useful symbols.

 # Super Table Formatting {#super-table-formatting}